New Year’s morning and Mum checks my blog. She’s eager to know the theme I’ve selected for this year’s Year Of.

 But I’ve also learnt that novelty is vital because it triggers motivation, which is why the Year of Sweat Squared unsuccessfully followed on from the comparatively successful Year of Sweat.
 I’m finally being honest with myself that this process is not about radical overhauls but progress towards improvement.
 (Hence my reassessment of Sweat as Successful.)

-Perhaps I will, perhaps I won’t.
+Perhaps I will.
+Perhaps I won’t.

 It started with a book I’d read recently (and wrote a post about) – Outliers.

 In thinking about my cultural background, I came to the conclusion that the pioneering spirit of my ancestors was still evident, even though I’d lost sight of it.
-I sat for 10 years in the same job after 20 years of moving regularly from assignment to assignment.
-Now I understand why I had to start a blog about exploring in order to motivate myself into action.

-And about now, a rendition of Maurice Jarre’s ‘Building the Barn’ is playing in my head.
+… and about now, a rendition of Maurice Jarre’s ‘Building the Barn’ is playing in my head.
 Do you remember the scene from the movie ‘The Witness’?

 And on that note … those notes … because any possibility of rational thought has fallen through the rafters … I’ll have to wait for another opportunity to think about how to get this resolution started